-For 2012, the operating income target was \$900,649,000, which reflected our strategic plan.
-During its March 2013 meeting, the Compensation Committee certified that the Company achieved an operating income of \$931,735,390 in fiscal 2012, which reflected an achievement of 103.45% of the fiscal 2012 annual incentive bonus performance goal.
-Accordingly, a payout of 117.25% of the corporate performance portion of the annual incentive bonus target amount was made to each named executive officer.
-The actual bonus amount earned in fiscal 2012 and paid in March of 2013 to each of our named executive officers is reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on page 28 of the Company's proxy statement.
+For 2013, the operating income target was \$992,492,000 for our U.S. operations, which reflected our strategic plan.
+During its March 2014 meeting, the Compensation Committee certified that the Company achieved a U.S. operating income of \$983,660,455 in fiscal 2013, which reflected an achievement of 99.11% of the fiscal 2013 annual incentive bonus performance goal.
+Accordingly, a payout of 95.55% of the corporate performance portion of the annual incentive bonus target amount was made to each named executive officer.
+The actual bonus amount earned in fiscal 2013 and paid in April of 2014 to each of our named executive officers is reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on page 31 of the Company's proxy statement.

 As described earlier, 85% of the annual incentive bonus is based on corporate performance while 15% of the annual incentive bonus is based on individual performance.
 At the beginning of each fiscal year, individual goals are established and approved for each named executive officer.
-For the Chief Executive Officer, factors considered by the Compensation Committee when determining the individual performance portion of his 2012 bonus fell within the following goal categories: leadership, organizational development, strategic planning, integration of new concepts and businesses, and sales.
-At the March 2013 meeting, the Compensation Committee conducted an evaluation of the Chief Executive Officer's performance based on the categories outlined above to determine the extent to which his individual goals were achieved, found they were substantially achieved and approved the amount of his 2012 annual incentive bonus as listed in the Summary Compensation Table on page 28 of the proxy statement.
+For the Chief Executive Officer, factors considered by the Compensation Committee when determining the individual performance portion of his 2013 bonus fell within the following goal categories: leadership, organizational development, strategic planning, and sales growth in the U.S and Canada.
+At the March 2014 meeting, the Compensation Committee conducted an evaluation of the Chief Executive Officer's performance based on the categories outlined above to determine the extent to which his individual goals were achieved, found they were substantially achieved and approved the amount of his 2013 annual incentive bonus as listed in the Summary Compensation Table on page 31 of the proxy statement.

 For other named executive officers, factors considered in determining the individual performance portion of the bonus paid were based on the area over which the executive is responsible and were generally aligned with the strategic direction of the Company.
-Fiscal 2012 year-end performance evaluations were conducted for each named executive officer consisting of both subjective and objective criteria and certain core competencies on which all of our employees are evaluated.
-For the Chief Financial Officer, the factors considered fell within the goal categories of SG&A cost reduction, oversight of capital expenditures, shrink reduction, negotiation of credit facility and operational effectiveness.
-For the Chief Operating Officer, the goal categories were achievement of real estate plan and sales growth, integration of new concepts and businesses, SG&A cost reduction, inventory productivity, operational effectiveness and organizational development.
+Fiscal 2013 year-end performance evaluations were conducted for each named executive officer consisting of both subjective and objective criteria and certain core competencies on which all of our employees are evaluated.
+For the Chief Financial Officer, the factors considered fell within the goal categories of SG&A cost reduction, oversight of capital structure, shrink reduction, oversight of systems and process change relating to accounting controls and operational effectiveness.
+For the President and Chief Operating Officer, the goal categories were achievement of real estate plan and sales growth in the U.S and Canada, SG&A cost reduction, inventory productivity, operational effectiveness and organizational development.

-For the Chief Merchandise Officer, the goal categories were sales growth, new store productivity, inventory productivity, support of new businesses, organizational development and operational effectiveness.
-For the Chief Logistics Officer, the goal categories were process improvement for transportation and logistics, integration of new businesses, strategic planning for Logistics and operational effectiveness.
-In March 2013, the evaluations were reviewed and accepted by the Compensation Committee, with input from the Chief Executive Officer.
-Each named executive officer received an overall goal score that fell within the "meet expectations" or "exceed expectations" performance rating for fiscal 2012.
+For the Chief Merchandise Officer, the goal categories were sales growth and new store productivity in the U.S. and Canada, inventory productivity, organizational development and operational effectiveness.
+For the Chief Administrative Officer, the goal categories were organizational development, recruiting, health care plans and oversight of Information Technology department and strategies.
+In March 2014, the evaluations were reviewed and accepted by the Compensation Committee, with input from the Chief Executive Officer.
+Each named executive officer received an overall goal score that fell within the "meet expectations" or "exceed expectations" performance rating for fiscal 2013.